odpi/egeria-docs/site/docs/services/platform.md

 --8<-- "snippets/content-status/released.md"

-# Platform Services
+# Platform Operation Services

-The platform services provide the APIs for querying the [Open Metadata and Governance (OMAG) Server Platform](/egeria-docs/concepts/omag-server-platform) and discovering information about the [OMAG Servers](/egeria-docs/concepts/omag-server) that it is hosting.
+The platform operation services provide the APIs for querying the [Open Metadata and Governance (OMAG) Server Platform](/egeria-docs/concepts/omag-server-platform) and discovering information about the [OMAG Servers](/egeria-docs/concepts/omag-server) that it is hosting.

 There are two parts to the platform services: